 We understand that your demands continually evolve while commissioning the EC2 instances.
 To cater to your needs, we have now integrated the EC2 Auto-Scaling group to easily monitor the addition and removal of EC2 instances in groups according to the conditions you define.

 Lightsail instance monitoring is another unique monitoring experience integrated at Site24x7.
 We provide you with agentless Lightsail instance monitoring that enables you to keep an eye on your lightweight instances used for popular content management systems (CMSs) like WordPress, Drupal, or even custom sites.

-Kubernetes has become the talk of the town recently, but the time-consuming cluster management process is a huge obstacle for many organizations.
+Kubernetes has recently become the town talk, but the time-consuming cluster management process is a huge obstacle for many organizations.
 Amazon EKS lets you create Kubernetes clusters in the cloud in no time.
 Plus, with Site24x7's integration, you can track your Amazon EKS at the cluster, node, and namespace level for complete visibility.